-This han is also in Bursa’s historical centre, immediately next to Emir Han, the Orhan Gazi Mosque and the Grand Mosque.
+This han is also in Bursa’s historic centre, immediately next to Emir Han, the Orhan Gazi Mosque and the Grand Mosque.

-Unfortunately, the same as with most mosques, you can’t take one photo that would show everything.
-Additionally, the trees in the courtyard of the han further obscure the view.
+Unfortunately, the same as with most mosques, I couldn’t take a photo that would show everything.
+Additionally, trees in the courtyard further obscured the view.
 But, I believe that you can get a good idea of how it is inside.

-The second day of my stay in Bursa, I set there for several hours and enjoyed the magical atmosphere.
+The second day of my stay in Bursa, I set there for several hours and enjoyed in its magical atmosphere.

 PIRINÇ HAN (1508)

-The last historical site that I will mention in this post is Pirinç Han .
+The last historic site that I will mention in this post is Pirinç Han .

 It confirms that Bursa was important as a strategic trade hub, otherwise there would’ve been no need to build so many inns that served both as hotels and commercial places.
-Apart from Istanbul, I haven’t seen so many big hans in any other city that I visited in Turkey.
+Apart from Istanbul, I didn’t see such big hans in any other city that I visited in Turkey.